 First things first.
 Let's see what I needed and why I used Arduino.

 I needed a simple NodeJS app that would log the temperature in the bag each hour.
 So it should prepare a file with the date and time and also temperature reading line by line.
 This should be a standard .txt file.
 We will use a standard laptop with Ubuntu OS.
-So you need to keep your computer on when using this logger, but of course you could use other small computers like Raspberry Pi etc. It just needs to run Node and log the temperature each hour.
-Actually, it could do many things like prepare some charts or data sheets.
+So it would be best if you keep your computer on when utilizing this logger, but of course, you could use other small computers like Raspberry Pi, etc. It just needs to run Node and log the temperature each hour.
+It could do many things like preparing some charts or datasheets.
 You are limited only by your imagination.

 What hardware do we need?

 We need the Arduino board.
 I use Arduino Uno.
 You also need BreadBoard + Jumper Wires, resistor (you can use 4,7 kΩ), Cable Temperature sensor DS18B20 with probe.
-We will use a small temperature sensor for the tests, but of course at the end we need a long sensor with a probe to be able to place it inside the bag.
-But for the tests we can use a standard small sensor, which is the same DS18B20 type sensor but much smaller.
+We will use a small temperature sensor for the tests, but of course, in the end, we need a long sensor with a probe to be able to place it inside the bag.
+But for the tests, we can use a standard small sensor, which is the same DS18B20 type sensor but much smaller.
 You can buy all that stuff on eBay and other electronic shops.
 These links are just samples.

 What software do we need?

 How do you install and use Arduino IDE?

 What you need to do first is to install Arduino IDE.
 We need Arduino IDE 1.6.4 or higher.
 You can find instructions on the net, but it depends on your operating system.
 We will use an Ubuntu-like system here, so here are the instruction: https://www.arduino.cc/en/Guide/Linux.